osin-vladimir/intro_to_data_science/README.md

 # Introduction to Data Science with Python

 ## Installation

 ### Windows

 1. Download [Anaconda](https://www.anaconda.com/download/).
 2. Check [this](https://docs.anaconda.com/anaconda/) for more information about Anaconda and install it.
+3. To use provided notebooks launch Jupyter Notebook or Jupyter Lab from Anaconda [Navigator](https://docs.anaconda.com/anaconda/navigator/).

+**Note:** For your convinience Anaconda cheatsheats added to

 ### Ubuntu